 The YMCA does an excellent job utilizing this space on their 990 Forms.
-While all the YMCA’s have detailed mission statements and conduct many important activities throughout the year, in this section of their 990 they indicate: “We are a community organization committed to helping people and communities to learn, grow and thrive.”
-This is an outstanding summary statement and a wonderful example of how you should utilize this space.
+In this section of their 990 they indicate: “We are a community organization committed to helping people and communities to learn, grow and thrive.”

 Question two in Part I asks if the organization has discontinued its operations or disposed of more than 25% of its net assets.
 Obviously, such a large change in an organization is important to the reader who has been accustomed to dealing with a significantly larger organization in the past.
 This is also an indicator for the IRS to review the changes in the Organization’s exempt activities to ensure they are still in agreement with their mission.

 Questions three and four ask about the size of the board and how many of the board members are independent of the organization.
-It is a well established fact that overly large boards do not function well.
+It is a well-established fact that overly large boards (or boards where few people are independent) do not function well.
 The board should be comprised such that 95-100% of the board members are independent of the organization.
-Very large boards or boards where few people are independent are not in your organization’s best interest.
 In addition, the executive compensation must be determined by a board of directors that does not have a conflict of interest.

-Question five asks for the number of individuals employed in calendar year 2015.
+Question five asks for the number of individuals employed in calendar the calendar year.
 This question is used to verify the information reported with annual payroll filings and could also be used to determine if there is an audit requirement for benefit plans in place.